LittleHeronCodes/Lazy2/devnotes.md

 - [ ] Develop in R 4.3.0
 - [ ] Re-do readme to be more user centric
+- [ ] Function name changes to be consistent and in accordance to tidyverse style guide (keep old function names deprecated)

 ## :zap:Version 0.2.0 minor changes